-Wells Fargo Marketing is important; The financial institution reported investing US $600 million U.S. in advertising and promotion in 2020 (1.076 US$ billion in 2019), according to Statista.
-Portada talked to Rebeca Vargas, Head of Marketing for Diverse Segments at Wells Fargo on the whys and hows of her upcoming initiatives.
+Wells Fargo Marketing is important.
+The financial institution is the third largest U.S. bank by asset size and reported investing US $600 million in advertising and promotion in 2020 (1.076 US$ billion in 2019), according to Statista.
+Portada talked to Rebeca Vargas, Head of Marketing for Diverse Segments at Wells Fargo on how her team is embedded in the overall Wells Fargo organization, upcoming advertising initiatives, DEI and more…

 Vargas comments that looking back at the organizational structure, Wells Fargo has fluctuated in the past between a centralized and decentralized marketing structure.
 She explains that today there is a brand marketing team, which is in charge of branding the Wells Fargo brand as well as of the brand guidelines.
 In addition, there are marketing teams along each line of business who do product marketing e.g. consumer, home lending, credit cards etc.